 A Long-Form Study of Attention and Judgment

 Over the past few years, I’ve been quietly assembling a small library on purpose.
 Not a “great books” program, not a checklist, and not an aesthetic exercise.
-A private canon.
+Not a fixed list, but a thorough and deeply considered foundation to the rest of my reading life.

 Its aim is specific: to treat perception as ethically real.

 My work as a mastering engineer depends on listening decisions that can’t be reduced to rules.
 There’s no formula that tells you when a vocal is emotionally forward enough, when a transient carries intention rather than aggression, or when a record crosses the line between intensity and coercion.
 Those judgments come from somewhere.
-They’re trained, shaped, stabilized, and sometimes distorted.
+They’re trained, shaped, stabilized — and sometimes distorted.
+Over time, it became hard to avoid a simple conclusion: listening isn’t neutral reception

 Over time, it became hard to avoid a simple conclusion: listening isn’t neutral reception.
 It’s participation.
 Attention is action.